-The RPS is a printed circuit board that contains three Hall Sensors.
-These detect the magnetic field of the individual magnets in the rotor.
-As the motor turns, the position of a group of magnets is detected.
-There are 5 wires on the RPS, 2 for power supply and 3 signal wires.
-Data on the position of the rotor is supplied to the microprocessor in the Motor Control Module via the three signal wires.

-The printed circuit board sits in a plastic housing encapsulated by resin to protect the board.
+The rotor position sensor (RPS) is a printed circuit board that contains three Hall Sensors, which detect the magnetic field of the individual magnets in the rotor.
+The RPS provides this information to the Motor Control Module.
+The printed circuit board sits in a black plastic housing encapsulated by resin to protect the board.
 The only exposed area of the board is the connector for the main harness.
+Only the black RPS will work with the black rotor.